Requirements & Program Information

 Entrance and Certificate Requirements:

-Current College of Nurses Certificate of Registration as a Registered Nurse or Registered Practical Nurse.
+Current College of Nurses of Ontario Certificate of Registration as a Registered Nurse or Registered Practical Nurse.

 Applicants possessing degrees/diplomas from institutions where the language of instruction was not English will be required to provide test scores as evidence of their English language proficiency such as IELTS 6.5 with no bands less than 6.0, or equivalent scores in other recognized standard tests of English.

 Students must successfully complete all courses within 5 years of acceptance into the program in order to graduate.